joesanfilippo/food_delivery_churn/README.md

 # Predicting User Churn

 ## Background
 Food Delivery Company X saw substantial user growth as lockdowns started and restaurants shutdown in-person dining beginning mid-March in 2013.
 More and more people turned to app based delivery platforms to enjoy their favorite food from local restaurants.
-One year later, with vaccinations rolling out and more restaurants opening in person dining, their growth in active users has started to plateau and the CEO wants to dig in to what's causing it and what they can do to prevent it.
+One year later, with vaccinations rolling out and more restaurants opening in-person dining, their growth in active users has started to plateau and the CEO wants to dig in to what's causing it and what they can do to prevent it.

 Using Supervised Machine Learning models, I will attempt to predict the probability a user will churn based of their signup data, first order data, and first 30 days on the platform.